...

 Choose the Tyger Auto if: You’re building your first recovery kit and want maximum utility per dollar.
 In addition, multi-tool functionality matters to you, and you need something compact enough for a daily driver doubling as a trail vehicle.

-Choose the DMOS Stealth if: Weight and packability top your priority list.
+Choose the DMOS Delta if: Weight and packability top your priority list.
 Snow or sand are your most common terrain challenges.
 On top of that, this shovel stows easily inside the cabin or in a cargo drawer, and it delivers premium materials with USA-made build quality.

 Pros and Cons at a Glance